View Document Text

 behalf of the client’s minor children, individual and joint accounts for a spouse, and/or

 other types of related accounts.
-This consolidation practice is designed to allow the
+This consolidation practice is designed to provide the

-benefit of an increased asset total, which could potentially qualify the Clients’ account(s)
+benefit of an increased asset total, which could qualify the Clients’ account(s) for a

-for a reduced advisory fee based on the asset level thresholds available in our fee
+reduced advisory fee based on the asset-level thresholds in our fee schedule.

 Payment in full is expected upon invoice presentation.
 Fees are usually deducted from a

 designated Client account to facilitate billing.
-Clients must consent in advance to direct
+Clients must consent in advance to the

-debiting of their investment accounts.
-They must provide written authorization permitting
+direct debiting of their investment accounts.
+They must provide written authorization

-the fees to be paid directly from their account held by the qualified custodian.
-Once
+permitting the fees to be paid directly from their account held by the qualified custodian.

 custodian and paid to the Adviser.